Moment of Grace – exploring Princess Diana’s role in tackling HIV stigma

 Based on personal testimonies, the play explores the impact of Diana’s visit on three people – Andrew, a patient, Jude, a nurse, and Donnie, a fireman estranged from his son.

-I caught up with Bren for a behind-the-scenes look at the production.
+Ahead of the play’s run at the Hope Theatre, I caught up with Bren for a behind-the-scenes look at the production.

 What was your initial inspiration to turn Diana’s visit to Middlesex Hospital into a play?